Eliezer Ben-Yehuda: Early life and education

+Immigration to Israel

-In 1881 Ben-Yehuda joined the First Aliyah and immigrated to Palestine, then ruled by the Ottoman Empire, and settled in Jerusalem.
+In 1881 Ben-Yehuda joined the First Aliyah and immigrated to the Mutasarrifate of Jerusalem, then ruled by the Ottoman Empire, and settled in Jerusalem.
 He found a job teaching at the school of the Alliance Israélite Universelle.
-Motivated by the surrounding ideals of renovation and rejection of the diaspora lifestyle, Ben-Yehuda set out to develop a new language that could replace Yiddish and other regional dialects as a means of everyday communication between Jews who moved to the Land of Israel from various regions of the world.
+Motivated by the surrounding ideals of renovation and rejection of the diaspora lifestyle, Ben-Yehuda set out to develop a new language that could replace Yiddish and other regional dialects as a means of everyday communication between Jews who moved to Palestine from various regions of the world.
 Ben-Yehuda regarded Hebrew and Zionism as symbiotic, writing, "the Hebrew language can live only if we revive the nation and return it to the fatherland."

+Revival of the Hebrew language

-To accomplish the task, Ben-Yehuda insisted with the Committee of the Hebrew Language that, to quote the Committee records, "In order to supplement the deficiencies of the Hebrew language, the Committee coins words according to the rules of grammar and linguistic analogy from Semitic roots: Aramaic and especially from Arabic roots" (Joshua Blau, page 33).
+To accomplish the task, Ben-Yehuda insisted with the Committee of the Hebrew Language that, to quote the Committee records, "In order to supplement the deficiencies of the Hebrew language, the Committee coins words according to the rules of grammar and linguistic analogy from Semitic roots: Aramaic and especially from Arabic roots."

-Ben-Yehuda was married twice, to two sisters.
-His first wife, Devora (née Jonas), died in 1891 of tuberculosis, leaving him with five small children.
-Her final wish was that Eliezer marry her younger sister, Paula Beila.
-Soon after his wife Devora's death, three of his children died of diphtheria within a period of 10 days.
-Six months later, he married Paula, who took the Hebrew name "Hemda".
-Hemda Ben-Yehuda became an accomplished journalist and author in her own right, ensuring the completion of the Hebrew dictionary in the decades after Eliezer's death, as well as mobilising fundraising and coordinating committees of scholars in both Palestine and abroad.

 In 1903 Ben-Yehuda, along with many members of the Second Aliyah, supported Theodor Herzl's Uganda Scheme proposal.

 Ben‑Yehuda raised his son, Ben-Zion (meaning "son of Zion"), entirely in Hebrew.
 He did not allow his son to be exposed to other languages during childhood, and even berated his wife for singing a Russian lullaby.
 His son thus became the first native speaker of Hebrew in modern times.
 Ben‑Yehuda later raised his daughter, Dola, entirely in Hebrew as well.